CompOmics/ecoli-peptideatlas-manuscript/README.md

 # EcoliPA_Code
-Code used to produce figures in the E. coli PeptideAtlas Paper
+This repository contains code used to produce figures in the E. coli PeptideAtlas Paper.

+Search fastas are available in [data/Search_fastas](data/Search_fastas).